go-leap/fs/readme.md

 ```go
 func Dir(dirPath string) (contents []os.FileInfo, err error)
 ```
-Dir is like ioutil.ReadDir without the sorting
+Dir is like ioutil.ReadDir without the sorting.

 #### func  DoesDirHaveFilesWithSuffix

 ```go
 func DoesDirHaveFilesWithSuffix(dirPath string, suff string) (has bool)
 ```
+DoesDirHaveFilesWithSuffix returns whether there is any file with a name suffixed by `suff` in `dirPath`.

 #### func  EnsureDir